ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/limit-by.md

 !!! note "Note"
     `LIMIT BY` is not related to [LIMIT](../../../sql-reference/statements/select/limit.md).
 They can both be used in the same query.

-If you want to use column numbers instead of column names in the `LIMIT BY` clause, enable setting [enable_positional_arguments](../../../operations/settings/settings.md#enable-positional-arguments).
+If you want to use column numbers instead of column names in the `LIMIT BY` clause, enable the setting [enable_positional_arguments](../../../operations/settings/settings.md#enable-positional-arguments).

 ## Examples {#examples}